roushanj/skylark/README.md

     About::

-    Using Google Map Api Its Takes the Data from Users and Use it to Plot The data on the Map
+    Using Mapbox and leaflet , It put data of our country in user-friendly way so that it can be learnt.

     For Example: